Components

 View va-alert dismissible in Storybook

-• Allow a user to dismiss a notification wherever appropriate.
+- Allow a user to dismiss an alert wherever appropriate.

 Any style of alert box can be modified to be a Slim alert.
 The iconography for Slim alerts is consistent with the way icons are used in standard Alerts.